Holliday Nature Preserve Association in Wayne County, Michigan

 Contact us

-The Preserve is part of Wayne County's Parks' system and consists of 500-plus acres of forests and wetlands that runs along tributaries of the Rouge River in Westland, Michigan.
+The Preserve is part of the Wayne County Park system and consists of 500-plus acres of forests and wetlands that runs along tributaries of the Rouge River in Westland, Michigan.

 The Preserve a place of beauty and tranquility within the most populous county in our state.
 Like Arthur Richardson who donated the funds for the Preserve, in memory of his uncle William P. Holliday, we seek to nurture a greater appreciation of this unique local natural resource by hosting walks for families, groups and individuals.